4ngeI/lua-obfuscator/readme.md

-Transform your Lua code into a decompiled-like appearance with this dumb obfuscator.
-To utilize it, write your code in `in.lua` and execute `main.lua`.
+lua obfuscator made in lua, write your code in `in.lua` and execute `main.lua`.

 This obfuscator is designed for Lua 5.1 and Roblox Lua (with limited support for Roblox syntax).